rahimklaber/dhtKt/README.md

 - [ ]  replication for durability

 ## things to think about
 * should the value of the key/value pair be mutable?
-If so this would make it hard to do replication
+If so this would make it hard to do replication.
-* should probably make the server and client seperate
+* should probably make the server and client separate.
+* If predecessor fails, it should be removed from the finger table.